dugguanurag/python_class/README.md

 # python_class

-This ia a repo for learning purpose
+This is a repo for learning purpose. will be deleted soon.